 Think about who you address with the website and how you want to brand to be presented.
 If it is business orientated, then you should ensure effective CTA are featured and users can navigate the website.
 If you are designing a portfolio style site for a photographer etc. focus on a minimalistic layout to best display their work.
 Always have the end-user in mind when building a website.

-Overwhelming the user with text content, particularly on the main landing page, does not improve your chances of retaining a user on your site.
+One of the biggest website mistakes is overwhelming the user with text content, particularly on the main landing page, does not improve your chances of retaining a user on your site.
 Nowadays people don’t like to have to work to find what they need, they expect it to be clearly given to them and not have to navigate through tons of information to find the information they require.

 Less is more.
 When describing our business, we tend to give full details as we are passionate about it, however for the website we must prioritise what information is valuable to users.
 Swiftly and clearly explain your business offering.